nilithu/ClassicRaidTracker/README.md

 # Credit
 Credit goes to the original authors - I have no idea about LUA so expect bugs.

-THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR FITNESS FOR A PARTICULAR PURPOS
+THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR FITNESS FOR A PARTICULAR PURPOSE